 Child Support

-Child support is determined by a ‘guideline formula’ using a computer program.
+Child support is determined by a guideline formula using a computer program called XSpouse.
 Often child support litigation concerns what income to use for both parents for the purposes of calculating child support.
-These numbers are put into a computer program that generates a child support amount.
+These numbers are put into the XSpouse program that generates a monthly child support amount.

 If you need child (or spousal) support, or need to modify your child (or spousal) support order, you cannot wait, and must file an application with the court immediately.
 Each month that you wait is likely another month of support you will not receive, or another month of overpaying support that the court cannot retroactively modify.